ppad-tech/sha256/README.md

 ## Performance

 The eventual aim is best-in-class performance for pure, highly-auditable Haskell code.
-At present we're not quite there.
+But let's keep it as an eventual goal.

 Current benchmark figures look like (use `cabal bench` to run the benchmark suite):